faucetsdn/faucet/docs/docker.rst

 We use Docker tags to differentiate between versions of Faucet.
 The latest tag will always point to the latest git commit.
-All tagged versions of Faucet in git are also available to use, for example using the faucet/faucet:v1_3 Docker will run the stable version 1.3 of Faucet.
+All tagged versions of Faucet in git are also available to use, for example using the ``faucet/faucet:1.6.0`` Docker will run the released version 1.6.0 of Faucet.

-By default the Faucet and Gauge images are run as the `faucet` user under UID 0, if you need to change that it can be overridden at runtime with the Docker `-e LOCAL_USER_ID` flag.
+By default the Faucet and Gauge images are run as the `faucet` user under UID 0, GID 0.
+If you need to change that it can be overridden at runtime with the Docker flags: ``-e LOCAL_USER_ID`` and ``-e LOCAL_GROUP_ID``.

 To pull and run the latest git version of Faucet: